Yash-Agarwall/Yash-Agarwall/README.md

 # Hi, I’m Yash Agarwal 👋

 ### 💻 About Me
-I’m a 2nd-year B.Tech CST student at **IIEST Shibpur**, currently learning **DSA, App development and full-stack web development**.
-I actively participate in hackathons and contribute to **open-source projects like GSSoC 2025 and Hacktoberfest 2025**.
+I’m a 2nd-year B.Tech CST student at **IIEST Shibpur**, currently learning **DSA, App Development, and Full-Stack Web Development**.
+I actively participate in hackathons and contribute to **open-source programs like GSSoC 2025 and Hacktoberfest 2025**.

 ---